atakanaltok/awesome-useful-websites/README.md

 * https://yespromo.me/ - Free database of 100+ successful self promotion Reddit posts
 * https://www.welovenocode.com/marketingforstartups - Free e-book with 47 practical tactics to get customers and achieve hockey stick growth
 * https://arraylist.org/ - List database in the cloud.
 You can use it for storing things like form submissions, email-subscription forms or make a AJAX/REST call to store values in the list
-* https://semji.com/ - Improve the ROI of your content.
-Create high-performing SEO content in no time

 ### Trends